capnproto/capnproto/doc/encoding.md

 * `Data`:  Encoded as a pointer, identical to `List(UInt8)`.
 * `Text`:  Like `Data`, but the content must be valid UTF-8, the last byte of the content must be zero, and no other byte of the content can be zero.
+Note that the NUL terminator is included in the size sent on the wire, but the runtime library should not count it in any size reported to the application.

 ## Enums

-Enums are encoded the same as 16-bit integers.
+Enums are encoded the same as `UInt16`.

 ## Lists